projectriff/cli/docs/riff_streaming_pulsar-gateway_status.md

 ### Synopsis

-Display status details for a pulsar gateway.
+Display status details for a Pulsar gateway.

 The Ready condition is shown which should include a reason code and a descriptive message when the status is not "True".
 The status for the condition may be: "True", "False" or "Unknown".
-An "Unknown" status is common while the pulsar gateway roll out is being processed.
+An "Unknown" status is common while the pulsar gateway rollout is being processed.

 ```
 riff streaming pulsar-gateway status <name> [flags]